Approximate Nash equilibria in large nonconvex aggregative games: Introduction

 In the convex framework, a PNE is known to exist under mild regularity conditions (see, for example, Rosen \cite{Rosen1965}).
-Outside the convex framework, it is generally difficult to provide \emph{existence} results for PNE and \emph{approximation algorithms} with performance guarantees.
+Outside the convex framework, it is generally difficult to provide \emph{existence} results for PNEs and \emph{approximation algorithms} with performance guarantees.
+Our work addresses these two issues and makes the following contributions.

+(i) Theoretically, Proposition \ref{thm:existepsilon} and Theorem \ref{thm:main} show the existence of $\mathcal{O}(\frac{1}{n^\gamma})$-PNEs for $n$-player non-convex sum-aggregative games in which the players' cost functions are $\gamma$-H\"{o}lder continuous with respect to the aggregate.
+Neither the action sets nor the cost functions need to be convex.

+(ii) Algorithmically, in the specific case of congestion games in which the cost functions are Lipschitz continuous with respect to the aggregate (i.e., $\gamma=1$), we present an iterative gradient-proximal algorithm to compute an $\mathcal{O}(\frac{1}{n})$-PNE of the original non-convex game within at most $\mathcal{O}(n^3)$ iterations, according to Theorem \ref{thm:congestionPNE}.

+(iii) Practically, the usefulness of this approach is demonstrated in Section \ref{sec:numerical}, where a numerical simulation with the gradient-proximal algorithm is performed for a demand-side management problem involving flexible electric vehicle charging.